Published on: 23 March, 2022

-When it comes time to have that conversation, using Pigeon Loans to create a loan, set up automatic payments, and keep track of your repayment progress can help put your lender much more at ease.
+When it comes time to have that conversation, using Pigeon to create a loan, set up automatic payments, and keep track of your repayment progress can help put your lender much more at ease.

 Want to read more related content?
 Check out some more of our awesome educational pieces below: